-His answers to legitimate questions are evasive and dismissive Network-speak.
+Lawrence's answers to legitimate questions by the Church bodies responsible for consenting to him are evasive and dismissive Network-speak.
 He insists that he is being asked questions because he "dares" to ask questions like, "Does the emperor have no clothes?"

 Wrong.
 He is being asked simple questions, like, "What would you do if the diocese were to try to secede?"